-- a. produce and make available to National Groups tools necessary for ELSA Traineeships, annually revise them, and, if necessary, update them; - b. publish the Calendar for the upcoming term within one week from the start of the term; - c. annually evaluate ELSA Traineeships and share the outcome with National Groups; - d. maintain, update and adhere to the list of External Applicants and ELSA International Traineeship Providers that are prevented from further participation in ELSA Traineeships; - e. during the Job Hunting period: - i. issue and, where necessary, amend the Traineeship Specification Form template; - ii. amend, where necessary, the submitted Traineeship Specification Forms; - iii. publish to National Groups within four weeks after Job Hunting a report about the unpaid Traineeships offered; - iv. approve all the submitted Traineeship Specifications Forms which have been verified and meet the Quality Standards; - f. during the Student Hunting period: - issue and, where necessary, amend the Traineeship Application Form template;. - ii. amend, where necessary, the submitted Traineeship Application Forms; - iii. verify and approve the Traineeship Application Forms submitted by External Applicants; - iv. set the amount of the External Application Fee and the quota for External Applicants for each Cycle; - g. during the Matching period: - i. coordinate the process of shortlisting the approved Traineeship Application Forms for the consideration of Traineeship Providers; - ii. submit the matched Traineeship Application Forms to hosting National Groups and, where necessary, Traineeship Providers directly; - h. during the Selection period: - i. inform National Groups about the outcome of Selection; - i. during the Evaluation period: - i. produce and make available to National Groups a summary of evaluation results; - ii. send a certificate to Trainees and Traineeship Providers that have submitted the evaluation forms provided by ELSA International.

-- a. ensure that they and their Local Groups comply with the Calendar - b. try to fundraise suitable remuneration for unpaid Traineeships; - c. maintain, update and adhere to the list of their respective Applicants and Traineeship Providers that are prevented from further participation in ELSA Traineeships; - d. during the Job Hunting period: - i. verify and, where necessary, amend the submitted Traineeship Specification Forms before approving them; - ii. inform ELSA International about any changes made to the approved Traineeship Specification Forms; - e. during the Student Hunting period:
+- a. produce and make available to National Groups tools necessary for ELSA Traineeships, annually revise them, and, if necessary, update them; - b. publish the Calendar for the upcoming term within one week from the start of the term; - c. annually evaluate ELSA Traineeships and share the outcome with National Groups; - d. maintain, update and adhere to the list of External Applicants and ELSA International Traineeship Providers that are prevented from further participation in ELSA Traineeships; - e. during the Job Hunting period: - i. issue the Traineeship Specification Form template no later than two months prior to the Job Hunting Deadline in accordance with Article 2.1.a. of this chapter and, where necessary, amend it; - ii. amend, where necessary, the submitted Traineeship Specification Forms; - iii. publish to National Groups within four weeks after Job Hunting a report about the unpaid Traineeships offered; - iv. approve all the submitted Traineeship Specifications Forms which have been verified and meet the Quality Standards; - f. during the Student Hunting period: - i. issue and, where necessary, amend the Traineeship Application Form template;. - ii. amend, where necessary, the submitted Traineeship Application Forms; - iii. verify and approve the Traineeship Application Forms submitted by External Applicants; - iv. set the amount of the External Application Fee and the quota for External Applicants for each Cycle; - g. during the Matching period: - i. coordinate the process of shortlisting the approved Traineeship Application Forms for the consideration of Traineeship Providers; - ii. submit the matched Traineeship Application Forms to hosting National Groups and, where necessary, Traineeship Providers directly; - h. during the Selection period: - i. inform National Groups about the outcome of Selection; - i. during the Evaluation period: - i. produce and make available to National Groups a summary of evaluation results; - ii. send a certificate to Trainees and Traineeship Providers that have submitted the evaluation forms provided by ELSA International. - 3.2 National Groups shall: - a. ensure that they and their Local Groups comply with the Calendar - b. try to fundraise suitable remuneration for unpaid Traineeships; - c. maintain, update and adhere to the list of their respective Applicants and Traineeship Providers that are prevented from further participation in ELSA Traineeships; - d. during the Job Hunting period: - i. verify and, where necessary, amend the submitted Traineeship Specification Forms before approving them; - ii. inform ELSA International about any changes made to the approved Traineeship Specification Forms;

-- i. verify, and where necessary, amend the submitted Traineeship Application Forms before approving them; - ii. inform ELSA International about any changes made to the approved Traineeship Application Forms; - f. during the Matching period: - i. submit the matched Traineeship Application Forms as provided by ELSA International to the respective Traineeship Providers within three days; - g. during the Selection period: - i. ensure that the Traineeship Providers complete the ranking of the matched Traineeship Application Forms; - h. during the Reception period: - i. contact and provide the accepted Applicants and Trainees with necessary information; - i. during the Evaluation period: - i. periodically evaluate the experiences of Trainees and Traineeship Providers; - j. share with the Trainees and the Traineeship Providers the evaluation forms provided by ELSA International within three weeks after the completion of the Traineeship.
+- e. during the Student Hunting period: - i. verify, and where necessary, amend the submitted Traineeship Application Forms before approving them; - ii. inform ELSA International about any changes made to the approved Traineeship Application Forms; - f. during the Matching period: - i. submit the matched Traineeship Application Forms as provided by ELSA International to the respective Traineeship Providers within three days; - g. during the Selection period: - i. ensure that the Traineeship Providers complete the ranking of the matched Traineeship Application Forms; - h. during the Reception period: - i. contact and provide the accepted Applicants and Trainees with necessary information; - i. during the Evaluation period: - i. periodically evaluate the experiences of Trainees and Traineeship Providers; - j. share with the Trainees and the Traineeship Providers the evaluation forms provided by ELSA International within three weeks after the completion of the Traineeship.